Alglucosidase alfa (injection)

 Alglucosidase alfa side effects

-Some people receiving alglucosidase alfa have had serious allergic reactions when the medicine was injected into the vein, or as long as 3 hours afterward.
-Tell your caregivers or get emergency medical help right away if you have any of these signs of a severe allergic reaction:
+Some allergic reactions may occur during the injection, or as long as 3 hours afterward.
+Tell your caregivers or get emergency medical help right away if you have:

 slow heart rate, weak pulse, fainting, slow breathing (breathing may stop);